RobAu/javascript.string.format/README.md

 # StringFormat.js

 Javascript implementation of java's String.format(), with additions to support formatting a percentage and postfix-SI, like 120M, 30K.

 Basic start of porting Formatter.format() to javascript.
 Currently depends on .toLocaleString() for named-date formatting.

+Supported conversion:

+- string (%s)
+- float, double, long and int (%d, %f);
+- number as percentage (%p)
+- number as SI postfix (%i), for example 123.4M, 23K
+- all numeric date conversion (%tH, %tM etc,) for all browsers
+- named date conversion (Jan, Feb) for all browsers that support Date.toLocaleString()

+Supported flags:

+- '-': 	The result will be left-justified.
+- '+':  The result will always include a sign
+- ' ':  The result will include a leading space for positive values
+- '0': 	The result will be zero-padded
+- ',':  The result will include locale-specific grouping separators
+- '(':  The result will enclose negative numbers in parentheses

 Below is a list of examples (scroll to the right to see the output)